tobiasbriones/cp-unah-is910-simulation-theory/README.md

 ---

-This project contains third-party content available under their respective source, copyright, and/or license.
+This project contains screenshots of third-party apps.
 See [NOTICE](NOTICE.md) for more details.